Skip to content

 Bitwise NOT, ~

-Unary tilde (bitwise not) operator ~ is a prefix operator, which inverts or flips each bit in the binary representation of the expression — changes each 11 to 00, and vice versa.
-Can only be applied to values of type Int:
+The unary tilde (bitwise NOT) operator ~ is a prefix operator, which inverts or flips each bit in the binary representation of the expression — changing each 11 to 00, and vice versa.
+It can only be applied to values of type Int:

 let answer: Int = 42;